IshanPJoshi/Hangman-Bot/README.md

 ## Extra files

-The extra files were for my experimentation where I gathered statistics and implmented multiprocessing to speed up testing
+Included in this repo are a testingstuff.ipynb where I did most of my brainstorming and a getstats.py file where I experimented with different multiprocessing features and ran several tests to come up with the given figure.

 ## Further Development